-As an online business owner looking to scale and succeed, you have to find ways to save time, bump up site security, and ensure your users the best experience possible while navigating your website.
+As an online business owner looking to scale and succeed, you have to find ways to save time, bump up site security, and ensure your WordPress users have the best experience possible while navigating your site.
+That’s why so many WordPress website owners love WP Engine.

 In this WP Engine review I’ll take a very close look at the pros and cons and perform my own speed test to help you decide before you sign up with them for your WordPress site.

-They get a lot of things right but as with every (hosting) service out there it’s not all perfect, here I cover what their cons are.
+They get a lot of things right but as with every web host out there, it’s not all perfect, here I cover what their cons are.

 Here I go through their different plans and prices and what the features are that come included with their different plans.